ukaea-rse-training/2024-10-07-ukaea-int-rsd/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-All non-Windows users, please check the "Setup" page of [the lesson site]({{ site.incubator_lesson_site }}setup) for instructions to follow to obtain the software and data you will need to follow the lesson.
-For Windows users, please see the note below.
+All non-Windows users, please check the note below about IDEs, then head to the "Setup" page of [the lesson site]({{ site.incubator_lesson_site }}setup) for instructions to follow to obtain the software and data you will need to follow the lesson.
+For Windows users, please see the note immediately below.
 We recommend that you use your work laptop for the course and run the software required directly on that.

 We appreciate that some participants will work on Linux clusters on a regular basis (e.g. freia, heimdall, cumulus) and will therefore want to do the course work from there.
+Whilst this is possible,
+the Python installation on these clusters is not in a suitable state for the course.
+We have frequently run into problems trying to complete the course content in these environments.
+**Therefore, we strongly discourage you from using one of these clusters at this time.**
-Whilst this is possible, the overhead to get this working for everyone has proven to be too much in the short time allotted for the course.
-If you are already set up on one of these clusters with a functioning IDE connected remotely, then please do feel free to use that, but be aware our support for you will be limited.
+If you still wilfully choose to work on a cluster, please be aware our support for you will be limited.[^1]

+[^1]: There is ongoing work to improve the Python installation on UKAEA clusters,
+      so we hope it will soon be possible to offer this as a viable option again.

 >## Some notes for UKAEA Windows users
 >
 > It has been our experience that installing GitBash as recommended in the
-> course setup is a suboptimal solution.
+> course setup is not a workable option.
 Instead, learners have had much less
 > trouble if they use WSL (Windows Subsytem for Linux) and connect the VS Code
 > IDE to that.
 We therefore recommend the following setup steps:
 >